Thursday, April 30, 2026

 Of course whatever you plan for may not happen, but the intent of your original action could still assist you.
 You must prepare to low serve with the intent of how you want to act at the start of the rally.
 To do otherwise would be foolish.

-Are there any general thoughts or themes a player could/should be thinking about before serving?
+What are the thoughts or themes a player could/should be thinking about before serving?

 I recommend that you …